FDA promises to move to ban menthol in cigarettes, flavored cigars within a year

 “A prohibition on menthol cigarettes and flavored cigars would mark a historic turning point in the decades-long battle against tobacco use and the epidemic of tobacco-related disease,” she said in a statement.

+Woodcock and Zeller strongly asserted the opposing argument, saying that menthol, by cooling harsh tobacco smoke and nicotine, makes smoking those brands easier and more appealing.
+Zeller cited one study that linked menthol to 378,000 premature deaths, 3 million life years lost and 10.1 million new smokers between 1980 and 2018.

+David Sutton, a spokesman for Altria, which makes Marlboro and Parliament cigarettes, said: “We share the common goal of moving adult smokers from cigarettes to potentially less harmful alternatives, but prohibition does not work.”

-The Competitive Enterprise Institute, however, said “banning menthol cigarettes will be no more successful than any other drug prohibition, spurring a gigantic illicit market and turning menthol smokers — primarily Black Americans — into criminals.”
+The Competitive Enterprise Institute, a libertarian think tank, warned that “banning menthol cigarettes will be no more successful than any other drug prohibition, spurring a gigantic illicit market and turning menthol smokers — primarily Black Americans — into criminals.”

-But Woodcock and Zeller took pains to emphasize that the FDA will not be enforcing a menthol ban by targeting consumers.
+But Woodcock and Zeller took pains to emphasize that the FDA will not enforce a menthol ban by targeting consumers.
 Once a ban is put into effect, the government’s role would be to regulate the manufacture, sale, distribution and importation of cigarettes — to keep them away from consumers in the first place, Zeller said.